sighupio/furyctl/README.md

 Furyctl is a simple CLI tool to:

 - download and manage the Kubernetes Fury Distribution (KFD) modules
-- create and manage Fury clusters on AWS, GCP and vSphere
+- create and manage Fury clusters on AWS, GCP, and vSphere

 <br/>

 ![Furyctl usage](docs/assets/furyctl.gif)

 ## Installation

+### Installation from binaries

 You can find `furyctl` binaries on the [Releases page](https://github.com/sighupio/furyctl/releases).